ChrisKoniniec/ChrisKoniniec.github.io/_posts/2018-12-07-ServiceDisruptions.md

 ```
 data = data.groupby('id', sort = False).sum()
 ```
+First, we convert resource_type, severity_type, event_type, and log_feature to string values and use pd.getdummies on them, since we dont want our model to infer direction from different values (resource_type 2 is not higher than 1).

-We separate out our features and target, and run a train_test_split to randomly sample out our data and decide to use the gradient boosting classifier to predict.
+We then separate the feature and target variables, and randomly select training and test rows by using sklearn's train_test_split.
+We then decide to use the gradient boosting classifier to predict to fit to our data and predict.

 ```